 - No maintenance needed for Infinity’s fiberglass windows.

 The material you choose for your windows will have impacts far into the future – choose fiberglass!

 Read more on the subject from an archived article:

 Once, the stepchild of the window industry, fiberglass is now gaining market share.

 Homeowner Gary Stoley was strolling through the Pittsburgh home show early last year looking for a company that might replace the vinyl windows in his 20-year-old home.
 This April, Stoley had those windows replaced with fiberglass units, a product that — before the home show — he didn’t know existed.
 “We wanted windows that would last until we’re done with the house,” Stoley says.

 Once regarded as a niche product with maybe 2% share of total U.S. window sales, fiberglass products have gained traction during the last few years.
 The most recent market report jointly released by the American Architectural Manufacturers Association and the Window & Door Manufacturers Association shows fiberglass with a 3.2% share of the market, with 2.6% of remodeling/replacement.
 More contractors are installing them because more homeowners are asking for them.

 “They’re looking for a product with longevity and durability,” says John Schmotzer, owner of Metropolitan Windows, in Pittsburgh, whose company installed the units in Stoley’s house.
-The strongest indication that fiberglass may have an even bigger role to play in window replacement is the entrance of siding manufacturer James Hardie into the business.
+The most reliable indication that fiberglass may have an even more prominent role to play in window replacement is the entrance of siding manufacturer James Hardie into the business.
 In April the fiber-cement siding producer bought a fiberglass window extrusion plant.

 Wood vs. Vinyl vs. Fiberglass